 The geneology of the NSWTA began in 1977 with three forward looking women Nancy Reed, Betty Pratt and Charlene Grafton.
 Betty, in a recent conversation, said that she had thought for a long while that "senior" women competitive players should be supported by their own organization - an advocate group for what was then a growing constituency of women over 35 interested in playing National Championships.
 She said she thought that "This was a way to get women out of the kitchen."
 Nancy led the charge and the Senior Womens Tennis Association was born.
 Nancy became the first President, serving two terms.
 Our first magazines were published during Nancy's terms with a limited edition of several mimeographed pages.
 (Some of you reading this might have to look this word up on Google).

-Gladys was also well known as the founder of World Tennis magazine and along with Billie Jean King, was a grass roots organizer of the women's professional tennis tour.
-During her administration from 1980 to 1982, the SWTA became national and the NSWTA was formed in the state of Florida as a non-profit corporation.
-Dr. Hugh McCain of Winter Park provided the funds for the incorporation process.
-Mary Ann Plante was the first Executive Secretary until Jane Crofford became president in 1983.
-Judy Scarborough and Sue Burrows published the NSWTA newsletter.
-The first annual meeting was held in Houston during the National Championships which was then and still remains the largest women's senior national tournament in the country.
+Gladys Heldman followed Nancy as President and was well-known not only as NSWTA president, but founder of the World Tennis magazine.
+Along with Billie Jean King, Gladys was a grass roots organizer of the women's professional tennis tour.
+During her administration, the word "National" was added on to the name of the Senior Women's Tennis Association.
+During these early years the NSWTA was incorporated in the state of Florida as a not-for-profit corporation.
+Because there was little money in the coffers, Dr Hugh McCain of Winter Park, where Nancy and Mary Ann lived, provided the funds for the incorporation process.
+Mary Ann Plante was the first executive director and produced the newsletter, until Jane Crofford became president in 1983.
+The first annual meeting was held in Houston during the National Championships, which was then and still remains the largest women's Senior National in the country.